mr1name/google-cloud-function-typescript-template/README.md

 # google-cloud-function-typescript-template

-A simple template with a minimum of dependencies to create Google Cloud Functions using Typescript.
+A simple template with a minimum of dependencies for creating Google Cloud Functions using Typescript.

 ## Local development